For best results when cutting rubber mask with a vinyl cutter, follow these guidelines:

 6) Using too much force will cause the blade to jam in the release liner and not slide.
 We need just the right amount of force.
 The ideal force is the force needed to fully cut through the material layer and just barely nick into the release liner.
 The best force would be the force closest to the minimums as possible.

-7) Use roller positions 1, 3 and 4 for 15″ mask material (skip the second roller position which is about 3” from roller position 1) and center the material over those three rollers best you can.
+7) Use roller positions 1, 2, 3 and 4 for 15″ mask material and center the material over these three rollers best you can.
 The spool of material will be right against the roller bearing on the right side of the stand roller so it won’t be perfectly centered on a 720 Precision unit, it will be to the left of center just a little.
 For a standard 720 Saga unit you can get it centered.
 For 24″ wide material use the center of the cutter.
+We highly recommend that you cut the material to the length being used.
+This will allow the material to hang freely in the front and back of the cutter thereby reducing side loads caused by spooling off of the roll.
+We also recommend removing the basket.

 Use firm roller pressure.
 The rollers will leave a slight impression on the material but it is OK.
 It is also important that the roller pressure be uniform.
 To achieve uniform pressure, either start at full pressure and release the same amount of pressure from each roller by rotating the thumb screws the same amount or start from minimum pressure and add the same pressure on each roller by rotating the thumb screw the same amount.
 Uneven roller pressure can cause your material to not track correctly causing text and graphics to move out of alignment.